10 Signs of Dismissive-Avoidant Attachment in Relationships

 4. Overdependence on self

 Some individuals may naturally have a temperament that leads them to be independent and self-reliant.
-When this independence is reinforced by positive experiences, it can lead to a dismissive-avoidant attachment style.
+When positive experiences reinforce this independence, it can lead to a dismissive-avoidant attachment style.

 5. Social and cultural norms